 Read by Natasha.

-“Arise, go to Nineveh, that great city, and cry against it; for their wickedness is come up before me.”
+One night, in a dream, God said to him, “Arise.
+Go to Nineveh, the great city, and cry against it; for their wickedness is come up before me.”

-And when Jonah heard these words, he was afraid.
+When Jonah heard these words, he was afraid.

-But the Lord God did not answer Jonah, because he had told him once what he must do, and he did not mean to repeat himself.
+The Lord God did not answer Jonah, because he had told him once what he must do, and he did not mean to repeat himself.

-Jonah lay down in his cabin, at the bottom of the ship, where he hoped that God would not spot him.
+Jonah lay down in his cabin at the bottom of the ship, where he hoped that God would not spot him.
 The ship set out to sea, and he remained down below, refusing to come up on deck to sample the fresh sea breeze.

 Some days out, the Lord sent a great wind and stirred up a mighty storm.
 The ship heaved and creaked, and wondered if it should break apart.

 The sailors were afraid.
 They jettisoned their cargo over the side, to lighten the ship.
 The captain ordered that everyone on board must pray for salvation.
-Each cried to his own god.
-But their passenger was nowhere to be seen.
-The captain went down below to seek him out:
+Each cried to his own god – but their passenger was nowhere to be seen.
+The captain went down below to seek him out.

-“What do you mean, O sleeper? arise, call upon your God, and pray that he may save us from perishing.”
+“What do you mean, O sleeper?
+Arise.
+Call upon your God and pray that he may save us from perishing.”

 Jonah, reluctantly, and on wobbly legs, climbed up onto the deck.
 There the sailors were casting lots.
 Each had to pull a wooden stick out of bucket – he who drew the shortest would be, they believed, the cause of all their tempestuous trouble.